isankadn/SSHKeySight/README.md

 # SSHKeySight
 ## Your Insightful Gateway to Secure Server Management

-In today's dynamic digital landscape, server security stands paramount.
-As the backbone of countless operations, Virtual Machines (VMs) require robust management tools that prioritize security without sacrificing convenience.
-Enter SSHKeySight, the dashboard designed for the future-forward sysadmin.

-SSHKeySight offers a streamlined overview of SSH key access across an array of VMs.
-This isn't just a dashboard—it's a window into the very heart of your server's security dynamics.
-With SSHKeySight, transparency is brought to the forefront.
-At a glance, admins can discern who holds access to which servers, and with what credentials.
+SSHKeySight is a tool that provides sysadmins with a clear view of SSH key access across multiple Virtual Machines (VMs).
+In a world where server security is critical, understanding who has access to your infrastructure is essential.
+With SSHKeySight, you can effortlessly see which keys grant access to which servers, streamlining the management process and bolstering security.

-But why does this matter?
-In the intricate world of server management, knowing is half the battle.
-Unwanted access can spell disaster, and tracing permissions can often be a convoluted task.
-SSHKeySight distills this complexity into a user-friendly interface, ensuring that server access remains both secure and comprehensible.

-Whether you're an IT veteran or just diving into the world of sysadmin responsibilities, SSHKeySight is your trusted companion.
-With security, clarity, and efficiency interwoven into its design, managing and monitoring your VMs has never felt this intuitive.
+## Key Features:
+<b>Transparent Overview</b>: Instantly see who has access to which VMs.

+<b>User-friendly Interface</b>: No more sifting through convoluted logs or configurations.

+<b>Enhanced Security</b>: Ensure only authorized personnel have access.

-Experience the future of server management with SSHKeySight.
-Your keys, your control.
+Dive in and experience a new standard in server management with SSHKeySight.

 ## TODO